 (By John Jenkins)

-Bellesgirl, a possible starter at Awapuni on Friday, took the time honours in a reasonably quiet session at the Hastings track this morning.
+My Tommy, who could resume racing at Trentham this Saturday, took the time honours in a reasonably quiet session at the Hastings track this morning.

 There was little in the way of fast work, which was confined to the plough (soft).

 My Tommy worked in from the 1000m peg on his own in 1:07.5, running the first 400m in 29 before coming home the last 600 in 38.5.
 The Towkay eight-year-old has not raced since October last year but won a recent 1000m jumpout at Hastings and trainer Tim Symes said he may enter him for the Rating 65 race over 1400m at Saturday’s Wellington meeting.